 HCS has been named the recipient of a \$20,000 grant from The Provident Bank Foundation to use towards professional development around restorative justice practices.
-The administrative team has been collecting and reviewing proposals from organizations that provide training in areas of social justice, service-learning, trauma-informed practices and restorative circles and discipline.
+The administrative team has been collecting and reviewing proposals from organizations that provide training in areas of social justice, service-learning, traumainformed practices and restorative circles and discipline.
 They will be making decisions on the program model in the next weeks.
 The virtual check presentation was held on Monday, November 9, 2020.
+The school will need to spend these proceeds within one year.